Get

 What Is the Primary Purpose of a Catio?

-In the U.S., cats have decimated the natural wildlife population by killing 2.4 billion birds yearly2.
+Outdoor cats have a huge impact on local wildlife due to their predatory instincts.
+Only in the U.S., it is estimated that outdoor cats kill approximately 2.4 billion birds every year.
 Catios enable cats to experience the world without putting themselves or the wildlife at risk.
-Owners can also use them to reduce cat-on-cat conflicts by letting each cat in the house display natural behavior in a designated space without fighting.
+Owners can also use them to minimize the spreading of infectious diseases and to reduce cat-on-cat conflicts by letting each cat in the house display natural behavior in a designated space without fighting.

 divider 1 pawsWhat Are the Different Types of Catios?